alpreu/tabkeeper/README.md

 Simply press `Cmd+Shift+S` (Mac) or `Ctrl+Shift+S` (Linux, Windows) to save your open tabs.
 On the next start of your browser they will automatically be restored.

+## Installation
+You can install tabkeeper from [here](https://addons.mozilla.org/de/firefox/addon/tabkeeper/).